-While the author said that partly in jest to make a point, it’s unfortunately more accurate than we might like to believe.
+You may laugh, but it’s more accurate than we might like to believe.

-There are people who simply hate change.
-And “hate,” as ugly a word as it is, is in some cases still not strong enough.
+Some people who simply hate change.
+I hear from these people often.
+And “hate,” as ugly a word as it is, is not strong enough in some cases.

-In my opinion, being change-averse puts you at a distinct and serious disadvantage when it comes to today’s computers and technology.
+In my opinion, being change-averse puts you at a serious disadvantage when it comes to technology.

 Like it or not, change happens

-The only thing that will never, ever change is the fact that things will change and keep changing.
+The only thing that will never, ever change is the fact that things keep changing.

 Given that change is absolutely, totally, and completely unavoidable, you have exactly two choices:

-- Get angry and bitter and convince yourself that those making change happen are responsible for all sorts of assorted evils in the world.1
+- Get angry and bitter and convince yourself that the change-makers are responsible for all sorts of assorted evils in the world.1

-Now, given those two possibilities, think about this way: which will lead to a happier, more positive experience?
+Now, given those two possibilities, which will lead to a happier, more positive experience?